troyeedev/troyeedev.github.io/README.md

 ## 🗣️ Communication Skills

-- Conducted seminars and IT workshops
+- Conducted and participated seminars and IT workshops
 - Skilled public speaker through community engagements

 ---